-By the beginning of the next decade, Hawks would mutate this discordant aural infection into the wonderfully abrupt pitter-patter of Bringing Up Baby and His Girl Friday, but already, Scarface inflects the aural space with the squeals of a harried metropolis.
+By the beginning of the next decade, Hawks would mutate this discordant aural infection into the wonderfully abrupt pitter-patter of Bringing Up Baby and His Girl Friday.
+But already, Scarface inflects the aural space with the squeals of a harried metropolis.
 The world of sound, essentially, brought to cinema the messiness of the social world, the clumsiness of human conflict that cannot be pacified by directed visual viewing.
 While the MGM musical channeled sound into a social binding mechanism where people bonded around the conviviality and order of collective vocal agency, Scarface marshals the aural realm into a weapon of dissonance, bedlam, and malignancy.
-In one bravura clip, the passage of time is abstracted through a slurry of punctuating bullets that thrash a calendar on the screen and slather the temporal realm in sonic pandemonium.
-Sound, the film suggests, could tear cinema to tatters.
+In one bravura clip, the passage of time is abstracted through a slurry of punctuating bullets that thrash a calendar on the screen and slather the temporal realm in a kind of sonic pandemonium.
+Sound, the film suggests, could tear cinema, could tear time itself, to tatters.

-Unlike those films, Scarface – fried in a pan of social malaria – isn’t defiled in the muck of hopeless individualism; this isn’t Camonte the Great Man or Camonte the Great Brute but simply Camonte, a random guy taking a toxic swill of the social underworld and enjoying it while it lasts.
-Reconceptualizing success not only along the murderous profit lines of the subaltern underworld, Scarface’s vernacular also ensnares the need for a stitched-together narrative and corrodes it in an acid bath of loosely tethered scenes.
-The anti-flow nonchalantly showcases the tatters of the temporal realm for gangsters who live life in a series of unending conflicts that cannot be narrativized or purified in the fires of linear development.
-The set pieces, limned from the inventive conflagration of Fritz Lang’s Mabuse films and their off-shoots, control the film and reconceptualize life not as a story but a flurry of impressions that run away from our desire to connect them.
+Unlike those films, Scarface isn’t defiled in the muck of hopeless individualism; this isn’t Camonte the Great Man or Camonte the Great Brute but simply Camonte, a random guy taking a toxic swill of the social underworld and enjoying it while it lasts.
+Reconceptualizing success not only along the murderous profit lines of the subaltern underworld, Scarface’s vernacular also ensnares the need for a stitched-together narrative and corrodes it in an acid bath of loosely tethered scenes, visualizing time for Camonte as a series of unending, cyclical, circular conflicts that cannot be narrativized or purified in the fires of linear development.
+The set pieces, limned from the inventive inferno of Fritz Lang’s Mabuse films and their off-shoots, control the film and reconceptualize life not as a story but a flurry of impressions that run away from our desire to connect them.

 Which is fitting.
-Camonte and the like are decidedly unpoetic, unimaginative souls, and their lives are never romanticized through visual iridescence; the style is too beaten up, too grungey, to invoke a wonder that doesn’t exist in this world.
+Camonte and the like are decidedly unpoetic, unimaginative souls, and their lives are never romanticized; the style is too beaten up, too grungey, to invoke a wonder that doesn’t exist in this world.
 Sure, the content is men who kill, but we’ve been there and done that.
 Scarface works because of the form it takes, the stylistic mantra it inhabits: killer cinema.
-The film tests the forbidden fruit of capitalism through its sociopathic, primal id energy, corralling the American Dream into an affront of anarchy with a protagonist who alienates capitalism from itself by perverting the capitalist hunger for individualism, self-control, and sovereignty into the economic system’s unholy, essential self.
+The film tests the forbidden fruit of capitalism through its sociopathic, primal id energy, culling a protagonist who alienates capitalism from itself by exposing the capitalist hunger for individualism, self-control, and sovereignty into the economic system’s unholy, essential self.
 Camonte never violates capitalism; he simply reveals its true, asocial colors, forcing the system to hide its nasty soul by whipping itself back into more middle-brow, safeguarded forms of oppression.
 Camonte isn’t our antithesis by any means.
 He’s us; much like the film, he simply cuts out the fat.